aatluri/DjangoRestAPITemplate/README.md

 https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

 ## Explain what the project does
 ## Explain the general content of this code base i.e the different folders and files.
+What do the various apps do and where do we run the admin from or models or testing etc..
 ## Prerequisites to Run this Project
 ## Explain how to run this project
 ## Create a superuser & Go to Django Admin Interface
 ## Go to the API Documentation Page
 ## Explain what happens in the code when each of the APIs are called.
-## Steps if we want to reuse this codebase for another project.
+## Steps if we want to reuse this codebase for another project or on another machine.
+## What do we do if we want to create a new API based on a new model.

 ## Steps to setup this project
 ### See if we can download the Udemy Course content

+## Common Questions
+1. Why do we need an __init__.py
+2. Get some info on how models, views, serialisers , urls interact with each other.
+What objects are passed and how to access some of the often used data in them.
+For example how do we get the current user in a view , serialiser etc..
+3. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d